PabloPacheco/NetSystems/README.md

 self.nodal_gamma_function
 ```

-This corresponds to quantities such as $ \rho c_p $ in thermal transport.
+This corresponds to quantities such as $\rho c_p$ in thermal transport.

 ---